Monday, 20 October 2014

 3. Always use the correct tool for the correct job.

-4. Keep the tools and equipment in the proper place when not
+4. Keep the tools and equipment in the proper place when not in use.

 5. Keep the gang way and machine area clear.